apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden's fiery State of the Union address issues contrast with Trump**
+**Nuggets hold off Celtics in potential NBA Finals preview**

-You can read more about it [here](https://apnews.com/article/state-of-union-biden-gaza-ukraine-israel-1a42ff9d4ef3e0f2753e43ac8d39fc18).
+You can read more about it [here](https://sports.yahoo.com/nuggets-hold-off-celtics-in-potential-nba-finals-preview-053031922.html).

 ## Requirements
 - Python 3.8